-If you want to know why computers and video games are how they are today, you need to study the games of the past.
+If you want to know why computer games are the way they are today, you need to study the games of the past.
 See how nearly 70 years of games history has shaped today’s games.

 I have a degree in modern history from Pembroke College, Oxford and history continues to be a hobby of mine.
 So it made sense to combine my interest in history with my professional interest in computer games.

-This is a transcript of a speech I gave on the history of computer games at the Game Developers Conference Europe in the summer of 2001 and the basis of this infographic I helped to create for Wired magazine that shows how everything is connected to everything else.
+This is a transcript of a speech I gave on the history of computer games at the Game Developers Conference Europe in the summer of 2001.
+It is also the basis of this infographic I helped to create for Wired.

-This was originally published on my own website, Stibbe.net, and I have lightly updated it for republication as a single post here on GeekBoss.
+I originally published this article on my own website, Stibbe.net, and I have lightly updated it for republication as a single post here on GeekBoss.

 Introduction to the history of computer games